Virtual Mentorship Series

 Zoom

-Male-identifying educators, professionals, and allies are invited to come together for the Virtual Mentorship Series from the Ministry of Education.
+Male-identifying educators and professionals are invited to come together for the Virtual Mentorship Series from the Ministry of Education.
 Explore and share best practices in recruitment, retention, mentorship, and classroom engagement for Early Learning Child Care (ELCC), other childcare professionals, and K-12 teachers and students.

 The series aims to promote the employment of Métis citizens as early childhood educators by creating opportunities for learning and knowledge-sharing rooted in Métis culture, values, and best practices to strengthen the path for men, Two-Spirit, and Male-Identifying educators who are already contributing to the field.